Detailed course offerings (Time Schedule) are available for

 View course details in MyPlan: PUBPOL 564

 Examines various topics of public importance in urban policy.
-Integrates the political, managerial, and economic dimensions of these issues.
+Integrates the political, managerial, economic, and technical dimensions of these issues.

 View course details in MyPlan: PUBPOL 565